aspose-cells-cloud/aspose-cells-cloud-docs/en/docker/storage/_index.md

 ---
-title: "How to set the storage position for Aspose.Cells Cloud Docker Container storage"
+title: "How to Set the Storage Position for Aspose.Cells Cloud Docker Container Storage"
 second_title: "Document"
 ArticleTitle: "Aspose.Cells Cloud Docker Container Storage Configuration"
 linktitle: "Container Storage"
 type: docs
 url: /docker/storage/
-description: "How to set the storage position for Aspose.Cells Cloud Docker Container storage."
+description: "Configure the storage location for Aspose.Cells Cloud Docker containers using JSON, PowerShell, or Bash."
 weight: 30
-keywords: "Aspose.Cells, Docker storage, container configuration, JSON, PowerShell, Bash"
+keywords: "Aspose.Cells, Docker, container storage, JSON configuration, PowerShell, Bash"
 ---

+**Summary**: This guide shows how to configure the storage location for Aspose.Cells Cloud Docker containers on Windows and Linux using JSON configuration files and Docker run commands.

 ## Default Storage Configuration ##

 **Prerequisites**: Ensure Docker Engine 20.10+ is installed, you have valid Aspose.Cells Cloud license keys (`LicensePublicKey` and `LicensePrivateKey`), and the host folder you intend to use for storage (e.g., `c:/data` on Windows or `/data` on Linux) exists with appropriate permissions.

 {{< tabs tabTotal="2" tabID="1" tabName1="windows" tabName2="linux" >}}